Coalfire-Research/freezeout/README.md

 - MSF has a module, although I think it's likely to lockout everyone if not kept on a short leash.
 - CME will enumerate as well, but again, it'll lock everyone out.
+- kerbrute, yes will spray passwords as well... but again, lockout.

 I slapped together a simple shell script (slowride.sh) that let CME do the user loop and gave it a single password, then slept for 15 minutes.